liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed the "header web content" and "footer web content" preferences from the RSS Portlet
+### Removed the *Header Web Content* and *Footer Web Content* Preferences from the RSS Portlet
 - **Date:** 2014-Nov-12
 - **JIRA Ticket:** LPS-46984

 #### What changed?

-The preferences "header web content" and "footer web content" from the RSS portlet were removed.
-The portlet supports ADT now and the templating capabilities would cover any need.
+The *Header Web Content* and *Footer Web Content* preferences from the RSS portlet were removed.
+The portlet now supports Application Display Templates (ADT), which provide templating capabilities that cover the need to support these configuration preferences.

 #### Who is affected?

-RSS Portlets displayed in pages using these preferences won't use them anymore.
+This affects RSS portlets displayed on pages using these preferences.
+The preferences will no longer be used in the RSS portlet.

 #### How should I update my code?

-Even though these preferences were removed, an Application Display Template can be created to obtain the same result.
-Liferay will publish this application display template so that it can used in the RSS portlet.
+Even though these preferences were removed, an ADT can be created to obtain the same result.
+Liferay will publish this ADT so that it can used in the RSS portlet.

 #### Why was this change made?

-The support for Application Display Templates will cover not only this use case but also many other in a much simpler way.
+The support for ADTs in the RSS portlet not only covers this use case, but many others, providing a much simpler way to create custom preferences.

 ---------------------------------------